nilsmehlhorn/blog/posts/observe-directive/index.md

 ---
 Handling observables is a much discussed topic in Angular.
 There are multiple ways to get reactive values displayed in your template, but sometimes they all just feel a bit clunky.
 Let's explore which options are available, how they work and how we might improve upon them.

+> The `observe` directive developed in this article is available in the **[ngx-observe](https://github.com/nilsmehlhorn/ngx-observe)** library 📚
+> I'd appreciate it if you'd give it a star ⭐️ on GitHub, this helps to let people know about it

 There are two main solutions for handling observables that bring data into a component's view:
 1. Manual Subscription Management
 2. Using the [AsyncPipe](https://angular.io/api/common/AsyncPipe) in combination with [NgIf](https://angular.io/api/common/NgIf).